 alter table SALES_CUSTOMER add ADDRESS varchar(200)

-Please note that Studio update scripts generator does not track changes of attributes' Column definition and custom datatype's
+Please note that Studio update scripts generator does not track changes in Column definition entity attributes and

 /db/init/postgres.
 Create scripts names should have the following format